-CBI Job PlacementCourse #HP CBI JP Prerequisite:Credit 1, repeatable onceLevel 1Prerequisite:11th or 12th grade.Must also enroll in CBI 11-12This is an "on the job" experience must be taken concurrently with course #HP CBI 2.The student isevaluated by the employer and instructor each nine weeks.The student, employer, and coordinator write a jobdescription for the student's work station or work assignment that includes, at minimum, skills needed to performthe job duties as well as safety rules and regulations.The coordinator makes regular visits to the job site andcharts the progress of the student.A minimum of 540 successful on-the-job work hours is needed for eachwork credit earned.TRANSPORTATION IS A MUST FOR EVERY STUDENT IN THE PROGRAM.STUDENT MUST BE EMPLOYED AT A W-2 WAGE EARNING JOB.A student may earn up to 2 creditsper year for successful completion of the job training experience.This program falls under the supervision ofOhio Hi-Point Career Center.Ohio Hi-Point Career Center.
+CBI Job PlacementCourse #HP CBI JP Prerequisite: 3rd or 4th year in high school, must also enroll in CBI 11-12This "on the job" experience must be taken concurrently with course #HP CBI 2.The student is evaluatedby the employer and instructor each nine weeks.
+The student, employer, and coordinator write a job descriptionfor the student's work station or work assignment that includes, at minimum, skills needed to perform the jobduties as well as safety rules and regulations.
+The coordinator makes regular visits to the job site and charts theprogress of the student.
+A minimum of 540 successful on-the-job work hours is needed for each work creditearned(approximately 135 hours each quarter).TRANSPORTATION IS A MUST FOR EVERYSTUDENT IN THE PROGRAM AND IS THE STUDENT'S RESPONSIBILITY.STUDENT MUST BEEMPLOYED AT A W-2 WAGE EARNING JOB.
+A student may earn up to 2 credits per year for successful completion of the job training experience.
+This program falls under the supervision of Ohio Hi-Point Career Center.